networkop/networkop.github.io/content/post/2022-10-cue-intro.md

 ## Introducing CUE

 [CUE](https://cuelang.org/) or cuelang was built to manage configuration data which, as we've seen above, is one of the most critical parts of advanced network automation workflows.
 CUE tries to strike a balance between the simplicity of a DSL and the efficiency of a general-purpose programming language.
-Visually, it looks very similar to JSON (it is a superset of JSON) with a relaxed grammar, e.g. you can leave comments and don't have to quote strings.
+Visually, it looks very similar to JSON (it is a superset of JSON) with a relaxed grammar, e.g. you can leave comments and omit string quotes on field names.
 This is an example of a CUE syntax that defines a set of BGP configuration values:

 ```yaml
 bgp: {